galaxyproject/training-material/topics/metabolomics/tutorials/lcms/tutorial.md

 {: .hands_on}

 At this step, you obtained a dataset collection containing one RData file per sample, with independant lists of ions.
-Although this is already a nice result, what you may want now is to get all this files together to identify what are the common ions between samples.
+Although this is already a nice result, what you may want now is to get all this files together to identify which are the shared ions between samples.
 To do so, XCMS provides a function that is called *groupChromPeaks* (or group).
 But before proceeding to this grouping step, first you need to group your individual RData files into a single one.
 And by the way you may also want to get a grasp of your samples' chromatograms before going any further (note that you can also plot chromatograms *before* even performing you chromatographic peak